pkdevaraj/Presentations/Chef_Introduction.md

 ![alt text](https://github.com/pkdevaraj/Presentations/blob/gh-pages/Chef%20Images/ChefComponents.png "ChefComponents")

 The above figure shows the relationships between the various elements of Chef, including the nodes, the server, premium features of the server, and the workstation.
-These elements together provide the chef-client the information and instructions required do its job.
+These elements together provide the chef-client the information and instructions required to do its job.

-Components of Chef include the following
+Components of Chef include the following:

 #####WORKSTATIONS
 One (or more) workstations are configured to allow users to write, test and manage cookbooks.